Reliability-Adjusted Prioritized Experience Replay: Numerical study

-\paragraph{Higher complexity environments} For higher complexity environments, the \textsc{Atari-10} benchmark was used.
-The \textsc{Atari-10} benchmark is the most representative 10-game subset of the Atari-57 benchmark, recovering 80\% of log-score variance across all 57 Atari games, thereby accurately estimating the true median score \citep{aitchison_atari-5_2022}. \gls{acr:reaper} outperformed \gls{acr:per} in eight out of ten games, and matched performance in two.
-Across all games, \gls{acr:reaper} achieved a $24.37$\% higher mean ($SD = 23.75$) and a $22.97$\% higher median peak score.
+\gls{acr:reaper} consistently outperformed both uniform experience replay and \gls{acr:per} on the \textsc{Atari-10} benchmark.
+Specifically, \gls{acr:reaper} outperformed \gls{acr:per} and uniform experience replay in eight out of ten games, tying \gls{acr:per} in two games.
+Across all games, \gls{acr:reaper} achieved a a $22.97$\% higher median peak score than \gls{acr:per}, and a $229.78$\% higher median peak score than uniform experience replay.
+Under partial observability, \gls{acr:reaper}'s median outperformance grows to $34.98\%$.
 These results underline \gls{acr:reaper}'s robustness across heterogeneous game dynamics and its ability to scale to challenging, high-dimensional domains.
-Detailed per-game curves are provided in Appendix~\ref{ssec:atari10_results} (Figure~\ref{fig:allatari_cummax} and \ref{fig:allatari}).
+We provide per-game curves in Appendix~\ref{ssec:atari10_results} (Figure~\ref{fig:allatari_cummax}), and extended information on results under partial observability in Appendix~\ref{ssec:partial_observability}.